Pandemic Prevention and Preparedness for Wisconsin Public Libraries

-Public libraries should work with their municipality to determine what services the library might be expected to provide in the event of pandemic outbreak in the community.
+Public libraries can work with their municipalities to determine what services the library might be expected to provide in the event of pandemic outbreak in the community.
 In smaller communities, the emergency plan may be at the county level.
-The library may serve as a site to distribution information or emergency kits.
-The library director and board should work with local health officials, either with the municipality or the county, to determine whether it is appropriate to keep the library open, restrict areas where a higher density of people congregate, or to distribute materials or services at a single pick-up location.
-The library should also establish minimal acceptable staffing levels and determine at what point library services must be reduced or suspended due to staff illnesses, as well as what role the library can play in local emergency plans with reduced staffing levels.
+The library may serve as a site to distribute information or emergency kits.
+The library director and board can work with local health officials, either with the municipality or the county, to determine whether it is appropriate to keep the library open, restrict areas where a higher density of people congregate, or to distribute materials or services at a single pick-up location.
+The library might also establish minimal acceptable staffing levels and determine at what point library services must be reduced or suspended due to staff illnesses, as well as what role the library can play in local emergency plans with reduced staffing levels.

 - Criteria for closing the library

-- Employee policies for sick leave, payroll and banking/financial issues, working from home
+- Employee policies for sick leave, payroll, working from home

-- Mandated documentation of procedures or cross training so others can take over for sick employees
+- Cross training so others can take over for sick employees.

-- Policies for “social distancing” – that is removing a number of chairs so people aren't sitting close to each other, or limiting the number of people who can come in at any one time, or taking out coat racks, and similar things that keep people and their belongings separate from each other.
+- Social distancing (removing a number of chairs so people are not so close to each other, limiting the number of people who can come in at any one time, doing things that keep people and belongings apart from each other).

-- Provision of masks and gloves, along with the training of staff in their removal and disposal.
+- Providing masks and gloves, and training staff in their removal and disposal.

-- Standards for the cleaning of bathrooms, railings and door knobs, telephones, keyboards, counters, and cleaning of workstations/offices of employees who go home sick, emptying of wastebaskets, etc.
+- Standards for cleaning bathrooms, railings and door knobs, telephones, keyboards, counters; workstations/offices of employees who go home sick, emptying wastebaskets, etc.

-- Communications plan for reaching staff and for communicating with the public
+- Communications plan for reaching staff and communicating with the public.

-- Education of the public in advance of an epidemic
+- Educating the public in advance of an epidemic.